UoMResearchIT/omeka-image-display/README.md

 respectively (the google closure compiler can be wrapped inside a bash script that executes the jar and passes all arguments).

+Ensure you either clone the project using `git clone --recursive` or run `git submodule init && git submodule update` after cloning.

 Then, simply execute `make` in the root directory of the project.

 ## Installation